caramelcss/caramel/README.md

 #### Usage:
 To run the build tool, run the following command:
 ```
-grunt build
+gulp
 ```

-After the build is complete, the output `caramel.css`, `caramel.min.css` and `caramel.min.js` files can be found in your `./src` folder.
+After the build is complete, the output `caramel.css`, `caramel.min.css` and `caramel.min.js` files can be found in your `./src/css` and `./src/js` folders respectively.

 ## Compatibility
 Caramel has been designed for any browser that supports [CSS3](https://html5test.com/).
 Caramel has been tested, and is recommended for use on: